nmeri17/suphle-docs/src/docs/v1/modules/index.md

 - Modules can be tested by stubbing out the interfaces of modules they are dependent on.

 Suphle doesn't enforce boundaries between modules.
-For that, you'll need to configure a library such as [Deptrac](https://github.com/qossmic/deptrac).
+For that, you'll need to write a [dependency sanitizer rule](/docs/v1/application-server) that revolts when a dependency within the root `AllModules` namespace doesn't conform to that of the penultimate parent namespace of the evaluated class.

 ### Defining producer modules

 Modules yet to contain any data or functionality worth sharing can be represented by blank interfaces.
-Suphle provides one of such generic interfaces, `Suphle\Contracts\App\ControllerModule`.
+Suphle provides one of such generic interfaces, `Suphle\Contracts\Modules\ControllerModule`.
 This placeholder interface is in turn implemented by a blank class that will be received by any dependent module consuming the new one.
 This integration is automatically done for all new modules.

 When the new module eventually defines shareable functionality, it can then be defined on its own custom interface.
 The default module template will create this interface for you.
 So, if you intend to modify the template structure, do remember to take this detail into account.